 The Jon Lemon Artist in Residence is offered in recognition of one of the world’s leading and most experienced live-sound engineers.
 Having worked with such artists as Sia, Lana Del Ray, Nine Inch Nails and The Cure (just to name a few), Jon is a proud South Australian and regularly returns to his home state when not touring the globe for his work.

 This Program in Jon Lemon’s name aims to support South Australian song writers, producers and engineers to create new music through collaboration.
 It recognises the value of collaboration to create new work and to develop ongoing professional relationships that contribute to industry development.

-Funding is intended to support the Artist in Residence for the duration of their time in the program, and can be put towards loss of income or other costs associated with the project.
+This project offers $2000 to the successful applicant(s), and this funding is intended to support the Artist in Residence for the duration of their time in the program, and can be put towards loss of income.

 Successful applicants may also be asked to participate in public forum discussions about song writing in the St Paul’s professional development program, as part of their residency.

 Note: Songspace rooms are located on Level 1 of St Paul’s Creative Centre.
 In your application, please include any special access needs you may have (e.g. wheelchair).

 (08) 7320 3307

 South Australian based musicians and music industry representatives that are creating and working with original, South Australian music of all genres are eligible to apply.